Watching Italian TV shows is a fantastic way to practice, because you can do ALL the following things at once:

 If you find that people speak too fast in the street interviews, you can try the Super Easy Series.

 The final option is to watch the show with subtitles in your native language, or another language you speak well.
-This option isn’t ideal, because it can be too tempting to focus on reading the subtitles without listening to the Italian.
+This option isn’t always ideal, because you can end up reading the subtitles without listening to the Italian.

-However, it can be good for immersing yourself in the culture, picking up a few words and getting used to the sounds of Italian.
+However, it's good for immersing yourself in the culture, picking up a few words and getting used to the sounds of Italian.

-As you watch, try to listen actively to the Italian and pay as much attention to the audio as possible.
+As you watch, pay as much attention to the Italian audio as possible.
 When you focus in this way, you’ll hear lots of common words that are repeated by the actors and start to be able to link them to words in your native language.

 You can also write the words down and study them later.
 If you can’t identify the words by ear, try flipping over to the Italian subtitles to see the word written down.

 In the meantime, keep studying Italian.
-Over time, you’ll be able to make more links between what you’re hearing and reading, until you’re ready for the next step: watching the series with subtitles in Italian.
+Over time, you’ll make more links between what you’re hearing and reading, until you’re ready for the next step: watching the series with subtitles in Italian.

-Check out the post below for some handy study strategies you can use to learn Italian by watching Italian TV shows:
+Check out the post below for some handy study strategies to learn Italian by watching TV shows:

-For more ideas on how to use TV series to learn Italian, you can check out Katie’s talk at the polyglot gathering in Bratislava:
+For more ideas on how to use TV series to learn Italian, check out Katie’s talk at the Polyglot Gathering in Bratislava:

 Over to you